garbles/yolk/README.md

 and [RxJS](https://github.com/Reactive-Extensions/RxJS).
 It exposes a very limited API so that you don't have to spend weeks getting up to speed.
 Like React, Yolk components also use JSX to build markup.

-* __Asynchronous__: Yolk components will accept plain values or RxJS observables as input for both properties and children.
+* __Asynchronous__: Yolk components treat RxJS observables as plain values for both properties and children.
 Access to asynchronous data flows is a matter of passing them as arguments to a component.

 * __Stateless__: Describing both user interactions and values as observable event streams means that application design becomes entirely declaractive.